top of page

 Luckily, there are pools of spare uniforms and equipment which can be loaned to new members so they can attend an event and get a feel of what it's all about.

-Primary Impressions - Second World War: British Commando
+Primary Impressions - Second World War: Commonwealth Infantry

 Primary Impressions - Second World War: Deutches Heer (German Army) Infantry